European Honey Buzzard Facts

 - Among scientists, however, such as researchers, it’s perhaps best known by its official name.
 That’s the relatively easy to pronounce term of Pernis apivorus.
-Regardless of the term one chooses to use to refer to it, though, it remains a fascinating variety of raptor.
+Regardless of the title one chooses to use to refer to it, though, it remains a fascinating variety of raptor.

 - Like many species in its region, it owes its formal name to the respected Swedish zoologist, Carl Linnaeus.
 That’s because the well known researcher accomplished the first known official recognition of the animal as a separate and distinct species, in 1758.

 - The avian does face some potential threats to its continued existence.
 These, however, consist of the same factors facing most species around the world.
-Habitat loss poses a potential threat, of course.
+Habitat loss poses a potential danger, of course.
 Climate change likely forms its greatest threat, though.

 European Honey Buzzard Physical Description

 The fabulous European Honey Buzzard quickly impresses those who encounter it.
 Unlike some species, however, it does so for several reasons.
-While simple physical size isn’t the only factor on any list such reasons, it’s likely the one many people notice most.
+While simple physical size isn’t the only factor on any list of such reasons, it’s likely the one many people notice most.

 The bird stands out in this manner since it’s actually larger than many related species, such as the similarly-named common buzzard.
 It further measures so in terms of both body length and wingspan.
 This surprising trait applies overall to individuals of both genders.